Ban Don Yang

 Introduction and History

-The camp lies directly opposite the Mon resettlement site of Halockhani – a collective name for an area consisting of 5 specific resettlement sites – which lies less than a kilometre away.
+The camp lies directly opposite the Mon resettlement site of Halockhani—a collective name for an area consisting of five resettlement sites.

 Due to its isolated location, the camp is off the mains electricity grid.
 The camp office and health and education centres have access to power from electric generators.
 Some households also have access to these to recharge vehicle batteries to power residential lighting.